The different types of paywalls (and how publishers use them)

 • Disadvantage: Implementation is more complex relative to hard and metered paywalls

-One of the ways in which publishers engage their adblock audience is by setting up an “adblock wall.”
-With the intention of educating users about the business need for advertising revenue and convincing them to whitelist a website.
-If the user accepts the whitelist request, the publisher can continue to serve advertising and generate revenue.
+One of the ways in which publishers engage their ad block audience is by setting up an ad block wall, with the intention of educating users about the business need for advertising revenue and convincing them to allowlist a website.
+If the user chooses to disable their ad blocker and allow ads, the publisher can continue to serve advertising and generate revenue.

-• Advantage: Offers a way for publishers to communicate with their adblocked audience
+• Advantage: Offers a way for publishers to communicate with their ad-blocking audience

 Server-side vs. client-side